jhugon/vhdl_libs/firmware/basys3_button_press_counter_7seg_display/README.md

 # Basys3 Count button presses and display counter on 7-segment display

+Center button is debounced, up button is not.

 ## Making

 To run GHDL-based compilation checks and tests: